TABurrows/taburrows.github.io/_docs/Auth0/universal-login.md

 A Universal Login strategy, where Auth0 will show a login page if Authentication is required.
 You can customize the Login Page using the Dashboard. you can use Auth0's Custom Domains (£) to persist the  across teh Login Page adn the App.
 The redirect to the Login Page will be transparent to your Users becuse the domain will not change. ( https://auth0.com/docs/customize/custom-domains )

+Whenever your app triggers an authentication request, the user will be redirected to the login page in order to authenticate.
+THIS WILL CREATE A COOKIE.
+In future Authentication Requests, Auth0 will check for this cookie, and if it is present the user will not be redirected to the login page.
+They will see the page only when they need to actually log in.
+This is the easiest way to implement SSO.

+Note that if the incoming Authentication Request uses an external IdP (for example Facebook) the login page will not be displayed.
+Instead, Auth0 will direct the user to the Identity Provider's Login Page.

+You can deploy your CUSTOM LOGIN PAGE from an external repository, such as GitHub, Bitbucket, GitLab or MS Azure.

+The recommendation is to use Universal Login when you use Auth0.
+The first and foremost reason is security.
+Using Auth0 Universal Logi instead of embedding Login in your application provides seamless CSRF protection.
+This helps prevent 3rd Party Impersonation or the Hijacking of Sessions.

+## Embedded Login with Auth0

+Embedded Logins in Web Apps with Auth0 use Cross-Origin Authentication (https://auth0.com/docs/authenticate/login/cross-origin-authentication) This uses 3rd Party Cookies to allow for secure Authentication Transactions across different Origins.
+This DOES NOT APPLY to Native Applications since they use the standard OAuth 2.0 `/token` endpoint. (https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies)

+Auth0 does not recommend using Cross-Origin Authentication.
+However if you must, only do so when authenticating against a Directory using a Username and Password.
+Social IdPs and Enterprise Federation use a different mechanism, redirecting via standardized protocols such as OIDC and SAML.
+Additionally, cross-origin authentication is only applicable to embedded login on the web (using Lock or auth0.js).
+Native Applications using Embedded Login make use of the standard OAuth 2.0 Token Endpoint.

+In addition, if you have not enabled Custom Domains, the end-user must have a browser that supports Third-Party Cookies.
+Otherwise, in some Browsers, Cross-Origin Authentication will fail.
+This limitation applies to both traditional Username/Password database connections as well as Passwordless database connections.